Downing Street ‘mulls scrapping inheritance tax as manifesto pledge’

+Downing Street ‘holding talks about scrapping inheritance tax’ to shore up Tory votes for 2025 election

-No 10 is reportedly discussing whether to make a commitment to abolish the levy in order to shore up votes in blue wall seats in 2025.
+No 10 reportedly discussing whether to make a commitment to abolish the levy in order to shore up votes in blue wall seats in 2025

 Downing Street is reportedly holding talks about scrapping inheritance tax as a manifesto offering in a bid to win the next election.